SealedSaint/ibotta_platform_dev/README.md

 - **words.route.js** - The route definitions for the API
 - **WordStore.class.js** - The bulk of the logic is found here, the class that represents the data store.
 - **WordStore.test.js** - Test file for logic in the WordStore class (and helper functions in that file).
 Called by `npm run test` command.
-- **dictionary.txt.gz** - Compressed text file of all words in the English dictionary.
+- **dictionary.txt.gz** - Compressed text file of all words in the English dictionary. *You shouldn't need to use this.
+See the next two files.*
 - **anagramMap.json** - Converted json representation of the English dictionary for faster loading (words and their anagrams).
 - **sizeMap.json** - Converted json representation of the English dictionary for faster loading (word-lengths and the words).
 - **anagram_test.rb** - Test file that tests routes using an HTTP client in "anagram_client.rb".
 Run test using command `ruby anagram_test.rb` (requires ruby).
 This test file assumes the service is hosted locally on port 3000.